MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 *Release date: August 30th, 2021*

-- Alternative operation in @SubstitutableOnTarget does not need to be explicitly referred to anymore in Microsoft.Quantum.AutoSubstitution NuGet package
+- Alternative operation in @SubstitutableOnTarget does not need to be explicitly referred to anymore in Microsoft.Quantum.AutoSubstitution NuGet package.
-- New Python azure.quantum.aio package in azure-quantum with support for submitting jobs using async i/o.
+- New Python azure.quantum.aio package in azure-quantum with support for submitting jobs using async I/O.
 - New Workspace.get_targets() method in azure-quantum package that returns a list of all available targets.
 Can filter by Provider ID or Target ID.
-- An issue was resolved that prevented using IQ# or the `qsharp` Python package with Python 3.8 or 3.9 when using `conda` [microsoft/iqsharp#500](https://github.com/microsoft/iqsharp/issues/500)
+- An issue was resolved that prevented using IQ# or the `qsharp` Python package with Python 3.8 or 3.9 when using `conda` [microsoft/iqsharp#500](https://github.com/microsoft/iqsharp/issues/500).
 - Released Az CLI quantum extension version 0.7.0:
     - Provide compiler output to users in case of error for easier troubleshooting.
     - Fixed bug in which retrieving output from workspaces in a location different to another set as default failed.